 - “findings indicate that members without significant comorbid (other health problems) conditions who underwent knee or hip replacement procedure had a greater decrease in osteoarthritis-related healthcare resource utilization and costs after they recovered from surgery, compared with pre-surgery, and compared with the members who received intraarticular injections of (steroid and hyaluronic acid ).”(13)

 Why Were You NOT Recommended for Knee Replacement Surgery?

 Knee Replacement – How old is too young?
 Is it 55?

-Here is research suggesting that in patients age 55 or younger, knee replacement should not be recommended unless the case presents special situations:
+Here is research from researchers at the University of Tampere, Finland suggesting that in patients age 55 or younger, knee replacement should not be recommended unless the case presents special situations:

 The 22 complications and adverse events include:

 • wound complication,

 • medial collateral ligament injury, (surgery caused knee instability by damaging ligaments)